 Unsurprisingly for a country that is made up of many islands, the Philippines contains a diverse range of ethnic groups.
 The latest data available comes from the 2000 census, which reported the following breakdown:

 Religion in the Philippines is heavily influenced by its history as a part of the Spanish Empire.
-As well as naming the country after its King (Philip II), Spain also exported its religion, and today around 80% of the country's citizens are Roman Catholic Christians.
-Of the remaining people, 10% are from other Christian denominations and around 5% are Muslim, mainly based in the South West in the country.
+As well as naming the country after its King (Philip II), Spain also exported its religion, and today around 81% of the country's citizens are Roman Catholic Christians.
+Of the remaining people, 11% are from other Christian denominations and around 5.6% are Muslim, mainly based in the southwest area of the country.

-As well as the approximately 100 million Filipinos living in the Philippines itself, there are estimated to be around 10 million Filipino people living abroad.
+In addition to the over 100 million Filipinos living in the Philippines itself, there are estimated to be around 10.2 million Filipino people living abroad.
 Many have moved abroad temporarily to find work, but others have settled abroad permanently.

-Given its close ties with America, it is not surprising that the United States is home to the largest group of overseas Filipinos - around 3.4 million.
-There are also large Filipino populations in the Middle East (1.1 million in Saudi Arabia, 600,000 in the United Arab Emirates and 260,000 in Qatar), Malaysia (900,000), Japan (350,000) and Australia (330,000).
-Interestingly, only 241,000 Filipinos live in Spain, the Philippines old imperial master.
+Given its close ties with America, it is not surprising that the United States is home to the largest group of overseas Filipinos - over 3.5 million.
+There are also large Filipino populations in the Middle East (1 million in Saudi Arabia, 822,000 in the United Arab Emirates and 204,000 in Qatar), Malaysia (793,000), Japan (182,000) and Australia (397,000.)
+Interestingly, only about 42,000 Filipinos live in Spain, the Philippines' old imperial master.